 In this review I will be looking at new and improved Everlast Powerlock 2 Training Gloves.
 I will give you my own experience using the gloves and if I think Everlast have done a good job with the upgrade.
 This will include my thoughts on design, features and pros/cons.

-If you have been in and about the boxing world for while now, you will know the Everlast are a fairly renowned boxing and fitness brand.
+If you have been in and about the boxing world for while a now, you will know the Everlast are a fairly renowned boxing and fitness brand.

 Everlast is the brand of choice for generations of world champion professional athletes.